genexuslabs/DotNetClasses/README.md

 It copies the .NET assemblies to the folder build/*gxnet/bin* and .NET CORE assemblies to build/*gxnetcore/bin*

+## Advanced information

+### Replacing standard clases mechanism

+To replace the assemblies distributed in GeneXus by the ones built in this repository follow this steps:

+* Set Environment variable ARTECH_SNK_FILE with the full path of your .snk file (see [Directory.Build](dotnet/Directory.Build.props)).
+Its required to set a strong name for the assemblies.
+* Build solution and execute CopyAssemblies
+* Copy the new assemblies to your web\bin directory
+* Rebuild your application with the new assembiles

 ## License

     Licensed under the Apache License, Version 2.0 (the "License");